HajoRijgersberg/OM/README.md

 **Figure 2.** An RDF diagram representing the size of an apple as 10 cm.
 (The arrow for property om:hasNumericalValue should be reversed.)

-Please note that:

-> In OM, scales, such as the temperature scale are handled differently than their corresponding units.
+Please note that in OM, scales, such as the temperature scale are handled differently than their corresponding units.
 For instance a temperature difference will be expressed as a measure with a unit such as °C or K, where 28°C = 28 K. On the other hand an absolute temperature of 28°C is being referred to the **Celsius scale** and is equal to 301 K. Usually, the scale is used.
 [Here is an example of using a temperature scale.](Weather-example.md)

 The following application areas are supported by OM: